PhilPasu/Master-Thesis-Jump-risk-hedging-in-BTC-option/README.md

-# Thesis — Jump-Risk Hedging on BTC Options
+# Thesis — Jump-Risk Hedging on BTC Option

-## Introduction — What this work is and how to read it (big picture)
+## Introduction — What this work is and how to read it

 **What we’re deciding.** A practical recipe for hedging **Bitcoin options** when prices can **jump**.